 The U.S. Trade Deficit; Should There Be Concern?

-In recent years, the growth of manufacturing in China, as well as some emerging economies, has allowed that sector to be dominated outside the U.S. Cheap labor, and a preponderance of manufacturing facilities has moved much of the production of products outside the U.S. and often to Asian countries.
+In recent years, the growth of manufacturing in China, as well as some emerging economies.
+This allowed that sector to be dominated outside the U.S. Cheap labor, and a preponderance of manufacturing facilities has moved much of the production of products outside the U.S. and often to Asian countries.

 America's largest trade deficit is with China; the world's other biggest economy.
 The U.S. trade deficit with China was $24.3 billion as of April of 2016.
 That was a large portion of the U.S.'s overall trade deficit of $37.4 billion at that time.